kernelwernel/VMAware/README.md

 The library is:
 - Very easy to use
 - Cross-platform (Windows + MacOS + Linux)
+- Features up to 100+ unique VM detection techniques [[list](https://github.com/kernelwernel/VMAware/blob/main/docs/documentation.md#flag-table)]
+- Able to detect 50+ VM brands including VMware, VirtualBox, QEMU, Hyper-V, and much more [[list](https://github.com/kernelwernel/VMAware/blob/main/docs/documentation.md#brand-table)]
 - Compatible with x86 and ARM, with backwards compatibility for 32-bit systems
-- Features up to 100+ unique VM detection techniques [[list](https://github.com/kernelwernel/VMAware/blob/main/docs/documentation.md#flag-table)]
-- Able to detect 50+ VM brands including VMware, VirtualBox, QEMU, Hyper-V, and much more [[list](https://github.com/kernelwernel/VMAware/blob/main/docs/documentation.md#vmbrand)]
 - Very flexible, with total fine-grained control over which techniques get executed
-- Able to detect various semi-VM technologies like hypervisors, emulators, containers, and so on
+- Able to detect various VM and semi-VM technologies like hypervisors, emulators, containers, sandboxes, and so on
 - Available with C++11 and above
 - Header-only
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits